angular/angular/aio/content/guide/typescript-configuration.md

 ### *target*

-By default, the target is `es2015`, which is supported only in modern browsers.
-You can configure the target to `es5` to specifically support legacy browsers.
-[Differential loading](guide/deployment#differential-loading) is also provided by the Angular CLI to support modern, and legacy browsers with separate bundles.
+By default, the target is `es2017`, which is supported in modern browsers.